pragmint/open-practices/capabilities/proactive-failure-notification.md

 ### Shadow Production with Traffic Replay

 Replay real, scrubbed production traffic in staging or testing environments to uncover and understand issues *before* they impact users.
 This practice mimics realistic load and usage patterns, helping surface problems that synthetic tests might miss.
 Monitoring and observability tooling can then be used to analyze anomalies, confirm fixes, or validate changes under near-production conditions.
-This is especially valuable for testing config changes, infrastructure updates, or edge cases that don’t appear in standard test suites.
+This is especially valuable for testing config changes, infrastructure updates, or edge cases that don't appear in standard test suites.

 ### Conduct Regular Alert Audits